pktmasseta/pktmasseta.github.io/_house/fourth.md

 ###### Taking the A Train...

 They also painted a musical score along the top of the wall.
 Can you guess it?
 Duke Ellington - Taking the A Train.
-It also contains a purple crayon marking of Jimmy Hendrix's Tomb stone.
+It also contains a purple crayon marking of Jimmy Hendrix's tombstone.

 ### Beer Bedroom